okta/okta-mobile-kotlin/README.md

 import android.net.Uri
 import com.okta.authfoundation.credential.Credential
 import com.okta.oauth2.AuthorizationCodeFlow
-import com.okta.webauthenticationui.WebAuthenticationClient.Companion.webAuthenticationClient
+import com.okta.webauthenticationui.WebAuthenticationClient.Companion.createWebAuthenticationClient

 val uri: Uri = TODO("Available from previous steps.") val credential: Credential = TODO("Available from previous steps.") val authorizationCodeFlowContext: AuthorizationCodeFlow.Context = TODO("Available from previous steps.")

-when (val result = credential.oidcClient.webAuthenticationClient().resume(uri, authorizationCodeFlowContext)) {
+when (val result = credential.oidcClient.createWebAuthenticationClient().resume(uri, authorizationCodeFlowContext)) {
-    is AuthorizationCodeFlow.Result.Error -> {
+    is OidcClientResult.Error -> {
-        // Show the error the user using `result.message`.
-    }
-    AuthorizationCodeFlow.Result.MissingResultCode -> {
         // Show an error to the user.
+The relevant exception is available in `result.exception`.
     }
-    AuthorizationCodeFlow.Result.RedirectSchemeMismatch -> {
-        // Show an error to the user.
-    }
-    is AuthorizationCodeFlow.Result.Token -> {
+    is OidcClientResult.Success -> {
         // The credential instance now has a token!
 You can use the `Credential` to make calls to OAuth endpoints, or to sign requests!
     }
 }